 Codes of Conduct that define standards of behaviour for Members and staff have been developed and are included in the Council's Constitution.
-Mechanisms are in place to deal with Member and staff transgressions from these codes and policies are also in place for dealing London Borough of Harrow Statement of Accounts 2018-19 with whistleblowing and conflicts of interest.
+Mechanisms are in place to deal with Member and staff transgressions from these codes and policies are also in place for dealing with whistleblowing and conflicts of interest.
 Training on the Code of Conduct for Members took place after the local elections in May 2018 and was attended by 68% of Members, further training took place in January 2019 that a further 10% attended.